 Mummy beams at my attempt to be sophisticated.

-“Since he is older than everyone, even my parents, I was hoping you might take him under your wings at our show,” I suggest.
+“Since he is older than everyone, even my parents, I was hoping you might take him under your wing at our show,” I suggest.

 “It sounds very interesting, to have an actual composer in our party,” Mummy knows how to rule social events.

 “That would be wonderful.
 Thank you for looking out for my friend.”

 Oh, the lies we weave when first we must deceive.
 Jack is oblivious, bored with talk about opera.

 He’s more concerned about the arrival of Tommy for band rehearsal at Michael’s.
 He’s there waiting for us, anxious to be a part of our show.
 He rushes to greet me, with a hug but no kisses.
 He’s now too mature for that.
 Stu recognizes a kindred spirit and takes him over to meet the other Out-Crowd members.
 With no musical talent and difficulty holding a tune, I’m at a loss as to how to use his stage presence and natural country humor.
 Michael suggests he recite a Mark Twain tall tale.
 He even finds a book from which to choose a story.

 “I don’t need no Mark Twain ta git a laff,” Tommy complains.

 “We’ll work on it so as y’all kin git more’n just one laff,” I argue.

 As long as we’re working together, Tommy is happy.